 The London Borough of Hackney Pension Fund is part of the Local Government Pension Scheme (LGPS) and is governed by Statute.
 The main regulations governing the operation of the scheme during the year were the Superannuation Act 1972 and the Local Government Pension Scheme Regulations 2013.
-The Local Government Pension Scheme Regulations 2013 introduced the new 2014 LGPS which amongst other things changed the benefits structure from a final salary to career average revalued earning (CARE) scheme.
-In addition the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009 covers the investment aspects of the funds.
+The Local Government Pension Scheme Regulations 2013 introduced the 2014 LGPS, changing the benefits structure from a final salary to career average revalued earning (CARE) scheme.
+The fund's approach to investment is regulated through the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.